-In contrast, the partners in Situation #2 appear to be relating more constructively and functionally (working well), and more in control of their negative emotions.
-Put in a simpler way, the partners in Situation #2 are using a style of communication that is more effective and constructive than the partners in Situation # 1.
-Some implications (or consequences) of this are that the partners in Situation #1 will be less likely to be satisfied, safe, and content, together — or even remain in their relationship — than the partners in Situation #2.
+In contrast, the partners in Situation #2 appear to be relating more constructively and functionally (working effectively and well), and more in control of their negative emotions.
+Put simply, the partners in Situation #2 are using a style of communication that is more effective and constructive than the one used by partners in Situation # 1.
+Some implications (or consequences) of this are that the partners in Situation #1 will be much less likely to be and feel satisfied, safe, and content, together — or even remain in their relationship — than the partners in Situation #2.

 A Wider Perspective

 Some authors and therapists recommend that partners in committed relationships avoid criticizing one another.
 Their rationale (explanation or underlying reason) is that criticizing one’s partner undermines and erodes the quality of their relationship.
 I think this can sometimes be the case, but often not.
 From my point of view, it is vital to distinguish (differentiate) between constructive and nonconstructive criticism.
 Without this distinction being made, something very important will be lost in the quality and potentials of these relationships.

 Here’s an analogy (similarity) to help communicate my point: When many people think of eating foods high in “cholesterol” they think of cholesterol as being all bad.
 However, nutritional science and physicians makes a distinction between “good” cholesterol (HDL) and “bad” cholesterol (LDL).
 To eliminate all cholesterol from one’s diet would not be a wise or healthy thing to do.
 We want to stay away from the “bad” cholesterol but eat more foods containing the “good,” health-promoting cholesterol.